kokke/tiny-AES-c/README.md

 All material in this repository is in the public domain.

-I am a bit slow to react to pull requests and issues, but I have an ambition to go through all issues sometime in the future and release a stable version.
+I am a bit slow to react to pull requests and issues, but I have an ambition to go through all issues sometime in the future and release an API-stable version.